-The weather associated with ridges is like that found in anticyclones.
+The weather associated with ridges is like that found in the associated anticyclone.

 (e) Trough of low pressure;

 The weather associated with a trough tends to be like that experienced in a low, however at times there may be no significant weather, and on others there may be a region of severe thunderstorm activity - not suitable for VFR flights.